Webb County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: After your arrest, you should have received a temporary driving permit.
-This permit is typically valid until your ALR hearing or until the suspension officially begins.
-Pay close attention to the expiration date.
+Upon arrest, you should receive a temporary driving permit.
+This permit is typically valid until the date of your ALR hearing or the date your suspension begins if you don't request a hearing, or if the suspension is upheld at the hearing.

 If You Refused Testing